anshikaahuja/Car-Brands-Consumer-Perception-Analysis-Edmunds/README.md

 5. Identify the top 5 most frequently mentioned attributes which people associate with the top brands.
 6. Provide suggestions to brand managers of the identified brands based on the above step.
 7. Identify the most aspirational brand which people actually want to buy or own from the discussions in the post.
 What are the business implications of this brand?

+## Algorithms/Libraries Used
+- Scraper using Selenium
+- Word Frequency analysis using NLTK
+- Lift scores and MDS map to identify associations

 ## Analysis and Insights